 - Highlight the columns you want to compare

-- Use absolute references for the column names and use the =sign between the first two rows of the columns you want to compare.
-For example, to compare columns A and B from row 2 down, you could type =$A2=$B2
+- Use absolute references for the column names and use the equals sign (=) between the first two rows of the columns you want to compare.
+For example, if I want to compare columns A and B from row 2 down, I would type: =$A2=$B2

 How Do I Use the MATCH Function in Google Sheets?